TokaiApp/Screenshot2Code/README.md

 Copy-pasting code is done all the time for a plethora of purposes!
 1. **Code Generation**: Whether it's CoPilot, ChatGPT, or any other code generation platform, it's now very often the case that you'll need to copy and paste code from these generators into your IDE.
 2. **Code from Websites** such as StackOverflow can be copied and pasted into your IDE, or vice versa.
 3. **Collaborating**: When collaborating on a project with other developers, it may be necessary to copy and paste code snippets or entire functions to share them with other team members.
 This can be a quick and easy way to share code and collaborate effectively.
-But sending code through textual messages on social media runs into so many problems, so people often send screenshots instead.
+But sending code through textual messages on social media can cause you to run into many problems, so people often send screenshots instead.
 4. **Reusing code**: Copy and paste code from an existing project or codebase to reuse it in a new project.
 This can save time and effort and also ensure consistency across projects.
 5. **Learning and experimenting**: When learning a new programming language or technology, a developer might copy and paste code snippets from tutorials or forums to experiment with and understand how things work.
 This can help the developer learn faster and make progress more efficiently.